-We strive to enhance our brand awareness through the provision of high quality services and marketing initiatives.
+We strive to enhance our brand awareness through the provision of high-quality services and marketing initiatives.
+We were awarded as one of the Top 50 Chinese Logistics Companies in 2020 and 2022, respectively, by China Association of Logistics and Networks and as one of China's Top 500 Private Enterprises (ranked 210) in 2022 by National Federation of Industry and Commerce.
+We were also awarded the 2022 China Federation of Logistics and Purchasing Science and Technology Award.
 We were awarded as one of National Civilized Units in Transportation Industry by the PRC Ministry of Transportation for the year of 2020.
-We were awarded as one of the Top 50 Chinese Logistics Companies in 2020 by China Federation of Logistics & Purchasing and one of China's Top 500 Private Enterprises (ranked 210) in 2021 by All-China Federation of Industry and Commerce.
 We were also awarded as Advanced Group in Express Delivery Industry to Fight the COVID-19 Epidemic and 2020 Express Industry Special Donation Contribution Award for Poverty Alleviation by China Express Association.
 We were awarded as one of 2019-2020 Municipal Civilized Units by the Shanghai Municipal People's Government.
 We won the China Express Golden Parcels Contribution Award for Ten Years in 2020, the 2019 China Express Volume and Quality Double Upgrade Award and 2019 China Express Social Responsibility Award.
 We won the Data Service Award at the 9th China Big Data Application Golden Bell Award in 2019 for our intelligent customer service products and systems.
 Mr. Meisong Lai, our chairman, was awarded the Ram Charan Management Practice Award in 2019 by the Chinese edition of Harvard Business Review, recognizing excellent management practices.
 We were awarded as one of the 2019 Shanghai Top 100 Enterprises (ranked 61).
-Shanghai Zhongtongji Network won the Third Prize of Science and Technology Progress Award of China Federation of Logistics and Purchasing in 2020 and was awarded as one of Shanghai's Top 100 Enterprises in the Software and Information Technology Service Industry in 2019.
-In 2018, we were awarded as one of the National Advanced Logistics Enterprises and China's Top 100 Logistics Enterprises' at the Commendation Congress of Advanced Logistics Enterprises.
+Shanghai Zhongtongji Network won the Third Prize of Science and Technology Progress

+Award of China Federation of Logistics and Purchasing in 2020 and was awarded as one of Shanghai's Top 100 Enterprises in the Software and Information Technology Service Industry in 2019.
+In 2018, we were awarded as one of the National Advanced Logistics Enterprises and China's Top 100 Logistics Enterprises at the Commendation Congress of Advanced Logistics Enterprises.
 We were awarded as one of AAAAA logistics companies by China Federation of Logistics & Purchasing in August 2017.